cmelgarejo/go-gql-server/docs/tutorial/PART3.md

-The included `"log"` package could always be enough for us, but I found this well structured package called [Logrus](http://github.com/sirupsen/logrus) and created a wrapper for it to be used through out the project, create the file `internal/logger/main.go`:
+The included `"log"` package could always be enough for us, but I found this well structured package called [Logrus](http://github.com/sirupsen/logrus) and created a wrapper for it to be used throughout the project, create the file `internal/logger/main.go`:

 ```go